slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On focus, priorities and productivity

 <!--
+> *"A wealth of information creates a poverty of attention."
+-- Herbert Simon*
+> *"If you want a well, only dig in one place."
+-- Korean Proverb*
+> *"Learn to be indifferent to what makes no difference."
+-- Marcus Aurelius*

 - If you are absolutely where you want to be, doing what you want to be doing, your attention will not wander.
 - pessoas hj em dia querem ser especialistas de tudo.
 - if it is important to you you'll find a way, if not you'll find an excuse.
 - priorities are like arms. if you think you have more than a couple, you're either lying or crazy.
-> *"A wealth of information creates a poverty of attention."
--- Herbert Simon*
-- if you want a well only dig in one place -- korean proverb
-- learn to be indifferent to what makes no difference. -- marcus aurelius -->
+-->

 > *"A woodpecker can tap twenty times on a thousand trees and get nowhere, but stay busy.
 Or he can tap twenty-thousand times on one tree and get dinner."